Burkitt Lymphoma

 Offers Telehealth

-Tatyana Feldman is an Oncologist and a Hematologist in Hackensack, New Jersey.
+Tatyana Feldman is an Oncologist and a Hematologist practicing medicine in Hackensack, New Jersey.
 Dr. Feldman is rated as an Elite provider by MediFind in the treatment of Burkitt Lymphoma.
-Her top areas of expertise are Classical Hodgkin Lymphoma, Hodgkin Lymphoma, Non-Hodgkin Lymphoma, Bone Marrow Transplant, and Bone Marrow Aspiration.
+She is also highly rated in 41 other conditions, according to our data.
+Her clinical expertise encompasses Classical Hodgkin Lymphoma, Hodgkin Lymphoma, Non-Hodgkin Lymphoma, Bone Marrow Transplant, and Bone Marrow Aspiration.
+Dr. Feldman is board certified in American Board Of Internal Medicine and Hematology.

 Learn about our expert tiers